Moldarach/uw-schedule-builder/README.md

 The program expects its passed pdfs to be in a certain format, which can be conveniently sourced on your registration page.
 The steps are as follows:
 1. Navigate to your class registration page, the one where you can drop classes from.
 2. On the top of the page where there are a bunch of small links, click the leftmost middle link that says *Class Schedule*.
 It should be directly underneath the currently highlighted *Registration* link.
-3. Press "ctrl-p" to print this webpage, and choose the print destination as "Save to PDF". **Do not use the "Microsoft Print to PDF" option as the PDFS it creates is incompatabile with this program.** Save your file to somewhere you can later find, and simply navigate to and select that file when the program prompts you for your schedule.
+3. Press "ctrl-p" to print this webpage, and choose the print destination as "Save to PDF".
+Use portrait orientation. **Do not use the "Microsoft Print to PDF" option as the PDFS it creates is incompatabile with this program.** Save your file to somewhere you can later find, and simply navigate to and select that file when the program prompts you for your schedule.

 Alternatively, if you just want to see the program in action, you may use the included *sample schedule 1* file as input when the program prompts you for a file.

+### Note:
+Currently, there is a strange bug where a pdf saved with Firefox (and possibly other browsers that are not Chromium based) will not parse correctly.
+Unfortunately, the current workaround is to use a Chromium based browser like Chrome, Vivaldi, Edge, etc. when saving your pdf.

-## Notes
+## Project Status
 Currently, the ability to add pdf schedules and view the overall visual schedule works.
 Features such as removing a schedule without restarting the program and saving the entire visual schedule to an image do not exist, although they are planned.
 It is difficult to say whether these features will ever be implemented though.